 To Blade Or Not To Blade

-While there aren’t a ton of bladeless fans out there, the best fan for your home situation may be one with safety in mind.
+While there aren’t a ton of bladeless fans out there, the best indoor cycling fan for your home situation may be ones with safety in mind.
 Many triathletes will train inside because they’ve got little ones at home that need to be monitored while they crank out a gnarly threshold workout.
-For those with kids, bear in mind that you might enter “the grey zone” at some point during the workout—making it tougher to ensure your charges don’t play with the fan (if it’s low) or knock it over (if it’s on a pedestal).
+For those with kids, bear in mind that you might enter “the grey zone” at some point during the workout—making it tougher to ensure your charges don’t play with the fan (if it’s within reach) or knock it over (if it’s on a pedestal).
 The safest option by far is to get a bladeless fan, but be sure it pumps out enough air to properly cool you.
 Also, bladeless fans tend to be quieter than bladed fans, but not always.

 Unfortunately, not all fans come with a decibel rating, but unless you’re comfortable wearing headphones while you train or (God forbid!) listening to nothing at all, expect some noise ranging from 35dB to 100dB+ depending on the setting, the model, and where you place it.
-Figuring out a fan is loud or not isn’t a simple science, as there are tons of factors that go into how much sound they’ll create, but there are a few fans that are made for those who seek silence.
+Figuring out a fan is loud or not isn’t a simple science, as there are tons of factors that go into how much sound they’ll create, but there are a few fans that are made for those who seek silence—or .
 Bladeless fans are often low in decibel output, and expect a large box-style shop fan to be louder than something made for the home.